 The university may ask you to prepare a brief presentation on a particular topic and a subject audit questionnaire.
 This will help them to establish the breadth of your subject knowledge, which they will discuss with you.
 'Subject Knowledge Enhancement' courses are sometimes included as an offer condition.

 6.2 Stage 2: School Interview

-The school interview follows 3-4 days later and could lead to an offer.
+The in-person school interview (including time in a classroom) follows 3-4 days later and may lead to an offer.

 6.3 Internal Referrals